box/box-typescript-sdk-gen/docs/ai.md

 ### Returns

-This function returns a value of type `AiAskResponse`.
+This function returns a value of type `AiResponseFull`.

 A successful response including the answer from the LLM.